-On June 28, 2022, the Company entered into a partial payment installment agreement with the IRS related to certain federal tax returns of PMACC (Note 19).
+On June 28, 2022, the Company entered into a partial payment installment agreement with the IRS related to certain federal tax returns of PMACC (Note 20).

-As at June 30, 2022 and December 31, 2021, the reserve totaled \$20,946,922 and \$36,051,249, respectively.
+As at September 30, 2022 and December 31, 2021, the reserve totaled \$21,119,099 and \$36,051,249, respectively.

-Michael Adams v.
+Michael Adams, Andrew Coleman, and Other Individuals Similarly Situated v.
 Patients Mutual Assistance Collective Corp dba Harborside Health et al.

 On or about January 10, 2020, PMACC was served with a complaint filed by plaintiff and putative class representative Mr. Michael Adams.
-The complaint, filed on January 7, 2020 in Superior Court of the State of California for Alameda County, alleges violations of the California Business and Professions Code with respect to PMACC's employee wage payment practices, and seeks class certification with respect to a group of individual plaintiffs alleged to be similarly situated to Mr. Adams.
-In late April 2020, the Company filed a demurrer/motion to strike as to plaintiffs complaint; the Court granted the Company's demurrer/motion to strike in part, with leave for the plaintiffs to amend and refile their original complaint.
-At the May 4, 2021 mediation, the parties did not reach a settlement agreement, however, the parties agreed to continue discovery.
-A hearing was scheduled for August 19, 2022 where the Court approved Plaintiff's Motion to Amend the Class Certification deadline.
-A case management conference is scheduled for October 4, 2022.
-The parties continue to engage in pre-trial discovery.
-A trial date remains to be set.
-The Company further believes that it has meritorious defenses to the alleged causes of action and it is the intent of the Company to prevail in this matter.
+The complaint, filed on January 7, 2020 in Superior Court of the State of California for Alameda County, alleges violations of the California Business and Professions Code §17200 with respect to PMACC's employee wage payment practices, and seeks class certification with respect to a group of individual plaintiffs alleged to be similarly situated to Mr. Adams.
+At a May 4, 2021 mediation, the parties did not reach a settlement agreement, however, the parties agreed to continue discovery.
+On March 4, 2022, PMACC received a notice pursuant to the Labor Code Private Attorneys General Act ("PAGA") from former employee Andrew Coleman, a similar claim to Mr. Adams.
+Both matters have been assigned to counsel.
+It is the intent of the Company to prevail or settle the matter, however, given the fact that this matter is in the motions and discovery phase, it is not possible to determine or predict the scope of any resolution at this time.

-Gia Calhoun v.
+Gia Calhoun and Other Individuals Similarly Situated v.
 FLRish, Inc.

 On January 6, 2020, the Company's subsidiary FLRish, Inc. was served with a complaint filed by plaintiff and putative class representative Ms. Gia Calhoun.
-The complaint, filed on December 17, 2019 in the U.S. Federal District Court for the Northern District of California (the "Court"), alleges violations of the Telephone Consumer Protection Act, ("TCPA") and seeks class certification with respect to a group of individual plaintiffs alleged to be similarly situated to Ms. Calhoun.
+The complaint, filed on December 17, 2019 in the U.S. Federal District Court for the Northern District of California, alleges violations of the Telephone Consumer Protection Act (47 USC §227 et seq.) ("TCPA") and seeks class certification with respect to a group of individual plaintiffs alleged to be similarly situated to Ms. Calhoun.
+It is the intent of the Company to prevail or settle the matter, however, given the fact that this matter is in the motions and discovery phase, it is not possible to determine or predict the scope of any resolution at this time.